-- Soften beard hairs: the composition of natural ingredients makes your beard hairs nice and soft.
+- Soften beard hairs: the composition of natural ingredients make your beard hairs nice and soft.
 Perfect when you have hard beard hairs or split ends.

-- Prevent dry skin: for beard growth and the creation of new hairs, the skin under the beard needs extra nutrients in the form of essential oils essential oils like avocado, argan and jojoba oil.
-It moisturises the skin and prevents dry skin, flaking and beard dandruff.
+- Prevent dry skin: for beard growth and the creation of new hair, the skin under the beard needs extra nutrients in the form of essential oils essential oils like avocado, argan and jojoba oil.
+It moisturizes the skin and prevents dry skin, flaking and beard dandruff.

 - Refresh: afterwards, your beard smells of natural scents.
-You can often choose from masculine wood scents or fresh citrus scents.
+Often you can choose from masculine wood scents or fresh citrus scents.

 A beard shampoo and a conditioner are often mixed up, but they are two different products.
-You use a beard shampoo to clean the beard hairs and get rid of excess sebum.
-After using a beard shampoo, your beard will smell nice and fresh again.
-A beard conditioner cares for your beard hairs and the underlying skin.
-It softens the beard hairs and conditions the skin to prevent dehydration.
+You use a beard shampoo to cleanse the beard hairs and get rid of excess sebum.
+After using a beard shampoo, your beard smells nice and fresh.
+Beard conditioner cares for your beard hairs and the underlying skin.
+It softens beard hairs and conditions the skin to prevent dryness.

 I do have to comment on a product with a beard shampoo and conditioner in one.
 Less lather is released than when using only a beard shampoo.
-In fact, with a conditioner, hardly any lather is released.
+In fact, conditioner hardly releases any lather.
 This need not be a problem, of course, but some beard men can appreciate a little lather.

-Especially in the winter months, many men suffer from a dry beard: this is when beard oil works best!
+Especially in the winter months, many men suffer from a dry beard: that’s when beard oil works best!

 Hi, I’m Sander!